Lee Sin Build Guide by Fruity28

 Ignite is very helpful in lane.
 It's great for people who heal way to much since it reduces healing.
 Whether finishing a enemy under turret or just add damage to a fight its helpful to secure kills.

 If you don't want to take flash this is your second best option.
-I really don't find this better though, it limits your Dragon's Rage pretty badly but you can use it to stay on your enemy if there running.
+I really don't find this better though, it limits your Dragon's Rage pretty badly but you can use it to chase an enemy and feed them more auto attacks.

 I honestly don't find this very viable anymore since the nerf.
 I guess its good for baiting people for tower dives but Lee Sin will barely lose lane to that extent anyways.